sourceincite/sourceincite.github.io/_posts/0000-00-00-strike-three-symlinking-your-way-to-unauthenticated-access-against-cisco-ucs-director.md

   </filter>
 ```

-<p class="cn" markdown="1">If we access that uri pattern from the cloupia application, then we will hit the `RESTUrlRewriteFilter` filter.
-Let's see the code inside of that filter:</p>
+If we access that uri pattern from the cloupia application, then we will hit the `RESTUrlRewriteFilter` filter.
+Let's see the code inside of that filter:

 ```java
 /*    */   public void doFilter(ServletRequest req, ServletResponse res, FilterChain chain) throws IOException, ServletException {